radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

 ![Tasks Tab](Media/Image3.182.jpg)

-Figure 45: Tasks Tab

 The following operations are considered tasks and generate an event in the Task Scheduler when they occur:
 -	Initializing a persistent cache
--	Initializing a RadiantOne Universal Directory (HDAP) store
+-	Initializing a RadiantOne Directory (HDAP) store
 -	Re-indexing a cache
 -	Exporting entries to an LDIF file
 -	Importing entries from an LDIF file